 Course Description: The rectangular course of 16 ft. by 26 ft. will consist of a flat, level section of field marked off with masking tape, and the corresponding airspace will be above the field.
-The course contains a starting platform, a payload delivery tower, and two obstacle gates.
-The location of the gates/tower will be randomized, and will maintain a minimum distance of 6 $\frac{1}{2}$ ft. from each other.
-The payload delivery-light source tower will have a height of 36 inches and the starting platform will have a height of 4 inches (figure 1-4).
+The course contains a starting platform, a payload delivery tower, a secondary payload delivery net stand, and two obstacle gates.
+The location of the gates/tower will be randomized, and will maintain a minimum distance of $6\frac{1}{2}$ ft. from each other.
+The payload delivery I-light source tower will have a height of 36 inches, The payload delivery II-net stand will have a height of 84 inches (7 ft) and the starting platform will have a height of 4 inches (figure 1- 4).

 Flight Sequence: The team's pilot must navigate the small UAV through the course in the following sequence.
 Upon leaving the starting platform, the UAV must fly through the first designated gate, then through the second designated gate.
-Then the UAV must deliver the payload to the payload delivery-light source tower.
+Then the UAV must deliver the payloads to their designated payload delivery sights.
 Once completed, the UAV must fly through the gates in reverse order in which it initially traveled and land safely on the starting platform.
 The total time allotted for the flight sequence will be 240 seconds, and the team will receive 240 (Trial time in seconds) points.